 There are also vending machines outside the cafeteria and prepared sandwiches and snacks are available at the gift shop.

 Hours of operation:

 Daily: 9 a.m. to 5 p.m.
 Closed on Weekends.

 Spiritual Spaces and Quiet Rooms

-The Place of Prayer and Meditation is on the main level, just past the elevators.
+The Place of Prayer and Meditation is in room 2008.
 It is open 24 hours a day.
 There are prayer mats, a meditation cushion, and other spiritual resources available.

 A bank machine is located in the main lobby of the hospital.